 Home

-Your Window into Clark County History
+Your Window to Clark County History

 The Clark County Museum, Inc., was formed in 2008 by a group of people who were collectors of Clark County artifacts and memorabilia and who understood the importance of our county both in Indiana and United States history.